cepsdev/mermaid/README.md

-# Visualization and transformation of ceps models - playground
+# Visualization and transformation of ceps models

 ## Requirements
 - Unixish OS